Erikas-Ramanauskas/Milestone-Project-1/README.md

 ### Known Bugs

-- Galery section when hovering mouse over or clicking with touchpad during animation for a spit second botom part of the picture corners loses radius around.
+- Galery section: when hovering mouse over or clicking with touchpad during animation for a spit second botom part of the picture corners loses radius around.
 This is due to another div apearing on top and slidign from the botom that later aling with main div.
 Anyone i tested out and asked even to look for the issue did not notice this.
 Yet i could not find a soliution around it apart simply removing border radious entirely.

 ### Posible Improvements